 STG + SJFF Present a "Silent Movie Mondays: Special Edition"

-Featuring an original live score performed by composer/world-renowned klezmer violinist Alicia Svigals and celebrated composer/pianist Donald Sosin, with special guest clarinetist Laura DeLuca.
+FILM: THE ANCIENT LAW featuring an original live score performed by composer/world-renowned klezmer violinist Alicia Svigals (a founding member of the Klezmatics) and celebrated composer/pianist Donald Sosin, with special guest clarinetist Laura DeLuca

 About The Film